 Sixty percent of QSAs believe encryption is the best means to protect card data end-to-end.
 Forty-one percent of QSAs say that controlling access to encryption keys is the most difficult management task their clients face.

-So what's the best way to both satisfy the requirements of PCI and still make secured data transparent to applications?
+So what's the best way to both satisfy the requirements of PCI DSS and still make secured data transparent to applications?
 The strategy QSAs recommend is to lock down the cardholder data with technologies that:

 These recommendations point to a need to make encryption and encryption-key access an integral part of the overall information system.